ixiaopan/blog/content/post/verdaccio.md

 ## Web Page

-If everything works well, you can open http://localhost:4873/ and l see the page like the below one.
+If everything works well, open `http://localhost:4873/` and you will see the page like the below one.